y34r-z3r0/fake-access-point/README.md

 Open the Raspberry-Pi Imager application.
 ![1](./images/1.png)

-Click `CHOOSE STORAGE` and select our SD card.
+Click `CHOOSE STORAGE` and select SD card.
 ![2](./images/2.png)

-Click `CHOOSE OS`, scroll down and then click Use Custom.
+Click `CHOOSE OS`, scroll down and then click `Use Custom`.
 Select the previously downloaded Kali Linux image in .xz format (no need to unpack the archive!).
 ![3](./images/3.png)

-Click on the gear icon and enable SSH.
+Click on the gear icon and then enable SSH.
 ![4](./images/4.png)

 Below in the same section set the login/password.
 For example you can use kali/kali.